josfeenstra/josfeenstra.github.io/nav/About.md

 # Thank you for visiting!
 <br>

-My name is Jos Feenstra, and I am a creative software engineer.
+Hi, My name is Jos Feenstra, and I am a creative software engineer.

 For as long as I can remember, I have been deeply fascinated by the interplay between creativity and automation.
 I try to fill my life with both.
 This has led me to a bachelors degree in Architecture, to pursuit a masters degree in Geomatics, and to build 3D engines, websites, games, and more.
 If I am not behind a computer screen, I enjoy cycling, origami, and making music at the Student Jazz Association Groover.